Academic Grievance Procedure

 Students cannot appeal grades after they have graduated.

-This Grievance Procedure will be made available to students on the TUJ website, and will be provided to students by the Dean of TUJ, the CAO, the Academic Advising Center, Graduate College of Education Administrative Director, or the Registrar’s Office on request.
+This Grievance Procedure will be made available to students on the TUJ website, and will be provided to students by the Dean of TUJ, the ADAA, the Academic Advising Center, Graduate College of Education Administrative Director, or the Registrar’s Office on request.

 1. Attempting informal resolution with the instructor or Major/Area Coordinator